moorepants/learn-multibody-dynamics/generalized-forces.rst

 Take for example the multibody system shown in :numref:`fig-generalized-forces-multi-pendulum`.
-A force :math:`\bar{F}` applied at point :math:`Q` will cause all three of the lower particles to move.
+A force :math:`\bar{F}` applied at point :math:`Q` may cause all three of the lower particles to move.
 The motion of the particles are described by the velocities, which are functions of the generalized speeds.
 Thus :math:`\bar{F}` will, in general, cause all of the generalized speeds to change.
 But how much does each